 - Extortion or threats by activists

 The staples of threat intelligence are still available to focus the IR investigation.
-TI has a range of analytics and a storehouse of correlated information that can be focused on data discovered by the IR team A revealed command and control (C2) IP is a pivot that could expose linked DNS infrastructure and ultimately determine the extent of the attack.
+TI has a broad range of analytics and correlated information that can be focused on discovered data.
+A revealed command and control (C2) IP is a pivot that could reveal linked DNS infrastructure and ultimately determine the extent of the attack.
 An understanding of commands executed on client systems can fingerprint known adversaries or link previously unidentified ones.
 It can also speak to the sophistication of the adversary team or what they were targeting.
-The data exfiltrated can be a hint to the adversary’s goals and provide TI avenues to investigate for trafficking in or sale of that information.
-Equally, the threat of black marketers should never be underestimated.
-These middle men are a special type of adversary, who routinely solicit, sell and setup backdoors into networks; services to gain entry or shut down networks (DDoS); records of data; and more.
+The data ex-filtrated can be a hint to the adversary’s goals and also provide TI avenues to investigate for trafficking in or sale of that information.
+The threat of black marketers should never be underestimated.
+These adversaries routinely solicit, sell and setup backdoors into networks, services to gain entry or shut down networks (DDoS), records of data, and more.
 Leveraged properly, TI can play a powerful function in determining the incident and its mitigation.